No bail for man charged with killing 3 women found in home

 SPRINGFIELD, Mass.
 (AP) — A Massachusetts man has pleaded not guilty to killing three women whose bodies were discovered at his home.

-Stewart Weldon, of Springfield, said little outside of “not guilty” three times at his arraignment lasting about five minutes Monday.
+Stewart Weldon, of Springfield, said little outside of “not guilty” three times at his short arraignment Monday.
 Not guilty pleas were entered on his behalf to 49 other charges.
 He was held without bail.

 Prosecutors say the 52 charges involve not just the three women found at his home in May, but 11 alleged victims.